Tour 2007

 Tour 2007 is a live album released in 2007 by the Spanish rock band Héroes del Silencio.
 It was recorded during their 2007 Reunion Tour.
 Although their last performance, Live in Germany would be their latest release until 2021 with Héroes: Silence and Rock & Roll.

 The album contains two CDs and two DVDs, autographed drum-sticks and picks, official backstage passes and a 60 cm x 40 cm poster.
-Fifth Hero guitarist Alan Boguslavsky was replaced in this tour by Juan Valdivia's younger brother Gonzalo Valdivia.
+Fifth Hero guitarist Alan Boguslavsky was replaced on this tour by Juan Valdivia's younger brother Gonzalo Valdivia.

 Reception

-The album peaked at position three in the Spanish albums chart and was a top hit in the Mexican charts.
+The album peaked at position three on the Spanish albums chart and was a top hit in the Mexican charts.
 AllMusic's reviewer praised the sound quality of the recording, and found that the album "serves well as a greatest-hits retrospective."
 The album received a Latin Grammy nomination for Best Rock Album by a Duo or Group with Vocal.